xyjprc/hon/README.md

 # HON
 Code for generating Higher-order Network (HON) from data with higher-order dependencies
+* Input: Trajectories / sequential data, such as ship movements among ports, a person's clickstream of websites, and so on.
+* Output: HON edges in triplets [FromNode] [ToNode] [weight]

 ## Compatibility
 The code is written in Common Lisp.
-Tested with SBCL http://www.sbcl.org/, but should run on any modern Common Lisp implementation.
+Tested with [SBCL](http://www.sbcl.org/), but should run on any modern Common Lisp implementation.

 Tested on Linux, Windows and Mac.